-Prepaid mobile phone credits are generally distributed using personal identification numbers or "PINs."
+Prepaid mobile phone credits are generally distributed using personal identification numbers ("PINs").
 We distribute PINs in two ways.
 First, we establish an electronic connection to the mobile operator and the retailer.
 When the sale to a customer is initiated, the terminal requests the PIN from the mobile operator via our transaction processing platform.
-These transactions obtain the PIN directly from the mobile operator and, therefore, Euronet does not carry PIN inventory.
+These transactions obtain the PIN directly from the mobile operator.
 The customer pays the retailer and the retailer becomes obligated to make settlement to us of the principal amount of the mobile airtime sold.
 We maintain systems that know the amount of mobile top-up sold by the retailer which allows us in turn to bill that retailer for the mobile top-up sold.